CES 2013: Health and safety technology booms

 It's a big investment for hospitals to make, but the firm behind it says that patients act differently than they would if called over a phone or tablet computer.

-"It's interesting to watch patients deal with it," says Jeff Beck, chief operating office of iRobot.
+"It's interesting to watch patients deal with it," says Jeff Beck, chief operating officer of iRobot.

 "They almost talk to it like it is a person, because the doctor's face will be on the screen and you also have the physicality of the torso."